sermonette: Seeds of Anger

 Joseph B. Baity

-Joe Baity, ruminating over scriptures pertaining to anger, applies their lessons to the ever-increasing acrimony in our society fanned by a dishonest media with a political agenda, as well as by the hatred erupting in demonstrations, not to be outdone by the uncompromising bitterness nursed over thousands of years in the Middle East.
+The various scriptures pertaining to anger can be applied to the ever-increasing acrimony in our society fanned by a dishonest media with a political agenda, as well as by the hatred erupting in demonstrations, as well as the uncompromising bitterness nursed over thousands of years in the Middle East.
 God obligates us to separate our anger from sin, not letting the sun go down on our feelings of resentment.
 We know our carnality is enmity against God and our hearts are deceitful.
-Like Mother Eve, we can be tempted, over time, to regard our Creator as an unwelcome authority-figure, thwarting our right to self-expression.
+Like Eve, we can be tempted, over time, to regard our Creator as an unwelcome authority-figure, thwarting our right to self-expression.
 While we realize that expressing anger is taboo, passive-aggressive behavior (manifested by sullenness, inefficiency, 'helplessness,' blaming others—perhaps even God Almighty) is the cowardly way to nurture hostility under cover.
 Whether anger is active or passive, those who cannot control it will be cut off and consumed by their own venomous, evil resentment.
 Psalm 30 admonishes us to cease from anger and delight ourselves in peace.